networkservicemesh/site/content/community/governance/_index.md

 title = "Governance"
 date = "2024-08-22"
 weight = 5
+showToC = true
 +++

 # Network Serivce Mesh Project Governance

-The Network Serivce Mesh  project is dedicated to creating [TODO:Goals of project].
+The Network Serivce Mesh  project is dedicated to creating the Hybrid/Multi-cloud IP Service Mesh.
 This governance explains how the project is run.

 - [Values](#values)